Case Study

 In more recent years, the perception of Thingiverse has gotten more negative, as users took issue with the poor servers and lack of updates to the site.

-General user sentiment on how Thingiverse has fallen off
+General user sentiment on how Thingiverse has declined in quality

 "Thingiverse is the Myspace of 3D printing. it was first, but it won't last."